SamsungResearchUK-IoT-Meetup/Meetup7/README.md

 Code, tutorials and documents for the 7th meetup.

 Have a look at the [WiKi](https://github.com/SamsungResearchUK-IoT-Meetup/Meetup7/wiki) for details on what was organised for the meetup!
 Our 7th meetup.
-Continuing with the Sensor Farm Project!
+Continuing with the Sensor Farm Project and a little bit of hardware design!